 Rule 8: Rule for unit in documentation:

-SI (International Systems of Units in [z]) measurement (e.g. meter, kilogram, second.) should be considered as first candidate.
+SI (International Systems of Units in [17]) measurement (e.g. meter, kilogram, second.) should be considered as first candidate.

 Otherwise, it may be kept consistency with implementing technologies such as other SDO’s specification..